Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The lessons didn’t go far beyond local contexts such as the classroom, school, and household.
+We have not covered that aspect yet

-What were the most creative food waste solution suggestions? grow animals at home
+What were the most creative food waste solution suggestions? ongoing investigation

 Did the resource encourage new ways of thinking and talking about the value food?